schuderer/mllaunchpad/README.rst

 and automatically retrieves it for launching its API or re-training.
 Previous models are backed up.

--  TODO: better description of what problem ML Launchpad solves
+The full documentation is available at https://mllaunchpad.readthedocs.io.

-The full documentation is available at https://mllaunchpad.readthedocs.io
+To learn more about the rationale and structure of ML Launchpad, see section `In Depth <https://mllaunchpad.readthedocs.io/en/latest/about.html>`_.

 Getting started
 ------------------------------------------------------------------------------